4416. Testing System

 · penalty time;

-Declare the structure of the team – participant in the ACM contest: team number, penalty time, and number of solved problems.
+Declare a team structure – an ICPC competition participant, including the team number, penalty time, and number of solved problems.

 struct person